 Summer is here!
 Let’s hit this.
 Time to go hard, go heavy… for about a week and a half.
 Yeah, that wasn’t my best effort.
-Mid-Summer I apply for a new job at my employer; July comes and I get the exciting news that I am getting a new job!
-After a decade in my current job, it’s time for a change.
-So I will now be working in a technology capacity and leaving an operations role behind.
+Mid-summer I commit to a change that will bring me to a new job (but not a new employer).
 Here I am, working with a new manager, a new team, and feeling very self conscious about my body and appearance.
 I’m feeling fatter than ever, balding, and now having to face a huge change in life.

 I meander into the gym a few times but nothing ever really ‘committed’.